-Steep losses for tech and energy companies hit global stocks
+Stocks tumble as investors fret about China’s growth

 - Boeing's monthly 737 deliveries tumble to lowest since 2012 on factory jam

-COMMODITIES: Energy companies fell with oil prices.
-U.S. crude sagged 3.3 percent to $64.81 a barrel in New York and Brent crude, the standard for international oil prices, lost 2.7 percent to $70.50 a barrel in London.
+U.S. crude sagged 3 percent to $65.01 a barrel in New York and Brent crude, the standard for international oil prices, lost 2.3 percent to $70.76 a barrel in London.

-Gold and silver prices also fell.
 Copper tumbled 4.5 percent to $2.56 a pound, its lowest price in more than a year.
-Gold and copper miner Freeport-McMoRan dropped 9.5 percent to $13.40 and construction and mining equipment company Caterpillar shed 3.8 percent to $129.80.

 Copper is considered an important economic indicator because of its uses in construction and power generation, and copper futures have fallen more than 20 percent since they hit an annual high of $3.30 a pound in early June.

-RETAIL ROUT: The Commerce department said retail sales climbed 0.5 percent in July as consumer spent more money on cars, clothes and appliances.

-Department store Macy’s had a strong second quarter and raised its projections for the year.
-However its sales slipped compared to a year ago, and Macy’s and its peers slumped after big gains earlier this year.
-Macy’s plunged 12.4 percent to $36.62 while Nordstrom dropped 5.8 percent to $51.69 and Kohl’s shed 5.3 percent to $74.75.

-Those stocks have been falling for years as investors worried about the growing threat of Amazon and other online shopping options.
-Despite Wednesday’s losses, Macy’s is up 45 percent in 2018 and Kohl’s has rallied 38 percent.
+Department stores have struggled for years as investors worried about the growing threat of Amazon and other online shopping options.
+Wednesday’s losses interrupted a huge rebound for the stocks in 2018.

-TURKEY TURMOIL: Turkey’s currency stabilized and rose after authorities sought to ease liquidity problems in the banking system.
-But Turkey imposed $500 million in tariffs on U.S. goods as tensions between the countries increased.

-There is also no sign that Turkey’s the president will let the central bank raise interest rates, which economists say it should do urgently to support the currency.

-The Turkish ISE National 100 index slumped 2.8 after a gain of 0.8 percent Tuesday.
-Indexes in other emerging markets including Brazil and Russia skidded as well.

-BONDS: Bond prices rose.
-The yield on the 10-year Treasury note fell to 2.84 percent from 2.89 percent.
+Bond prices rose.
+The yield on the 10-year Treasury note fell to 2.86 percent from 2.89 percent.

 Banks fell because of a sharp drop in interest rates, which make mortgage and other loans less profitable.
 High-dividend companies like utilities and phone companies did better than the rest of the market.
 Investors often treat them as an alternative to bonds and buy them when yields fall.

+There is also no sign that Turkey’s president will let the central bank raise interest rates, which economists say it should do urgently to support the currency.

+The Turkish ISE National 100 index slumped 3.4 after a gain of 0.8 percent Tuesday.
+Indexes in other emerging markets including Brazil and Russia skidded as well.
-JOINT VENTURE: Wine and beer maker Constellation Brands is ramping up its investment in cannabis company Canopy Growth.
-The Corona maker will pay $4 billion and will take a 38 percent stake in Canopy with the option to expand its stake even further.

-Constellation is paying a 51 percent premium based on the latest closing price for Canopy stock.
-Canopy shares soared 22.4 percent to $30.13 while Constellation Brands skidded 8.8 percent to $202.40.
+Wine and beer maker Constellation Brands is ramping up its investment in cannabis company Canopy Growth by buying $4 billion in stock.
+Canopy shares soared 30.4 percent to $32.11 while Constellation Brands skidded 6.1 percent to $208.27.

+Tesla slipped again after Fox Business reported that the Securities and Exchange Commission subpoenaed documents from the electric car company as a previously-reported inquiry into the company intensifies.

+CEO Elon Musk tweeted last week that he was considering taking the company private and had secured funding to do so.
+At least two lawsuits have been also filed over that tweet.
+The stock spiked after Musk’s message but has surrendered that gain.
+On Wednesday it fell 2.6 percent to $338.69.

 Japan’s Nikkei 225 index fell 0.7 percent and in Hong Kong, the Hang Seng dropped 1.6 percent.
 South Korea’s markets were closed for a holiday.